Peanut: Peanut oil

 Peanut oil is often used in cooking because it has a mild flavor and a relatively high smoke point.
-Due to its high monounsaturated content, it is considered more healthful than saturated oils and is resistant to rancidity.
+Due to its high Monounsaturated fat content, it is considered more healthy than saturated oils and is resistant to rancidity.
 The several types of peanut oil include aromatic roasted peanut oil, refined peanut oil, extra virgin or cold-pressed peanut oil, and peanut extract.
-Refined peanut oil is exempt from allergen labeling laws in the US.
+Refined peanut oil is exempt from allergen labeling laws in the U.S.

 A common cooking and salad oil, peanut oil is 46% monounsaturated fats (primarily oleic acid), 32% polyunsaturated fats (primarily linoleic acid), and 17% saturated fats (primarily palmitic acid) (source in nutrition table).
 Extractable from whole peanuts using a simple water and centrifugation method, the oil is being considered by NASA's Advanced Life Support program for future long-duration human space missions.